-This is the Best Will Form
+This is the Best Free

 on the Internet

-… and I can prove it
+… and I can prove it!

 My name is Howard Deutch.
 I’ve been practicing law since 1973.
 During that time I have written a lot of Wills.

 Several years ago as more and more websites appeared offering Last Will and Testament forms, I became curious.
 I wondered how good these forms really were.

 So I searched on “Last Will and Testament” in Google.
 I found 39 sites that offered either free or fee-based Will forms.
 But when I went to those sites…

 I discovered that most of the websites provide only a single form of Will which they claim can be used in all states.

 FACT: Laws differ from state to state and clauses that are valid in some states are not valid in others.
 Most Wills on the internet claim to be valid in all states.
 This is simply not true.

 I also discovered that most of the forms offered on the internet are very simple documents that probably won’t fit your needs.